 Liable parties in your truck accident claim may include:

+Depending upon the facts and circumstances of your case, you can seek compensation from multiple potentially liable parties.
 When our lawyers pursue your truck accident claim, we will identify and take action against all of the parties that are at fault for your injuries.

 Given the number of different parties that may be at fault for a truck accident, a variety of factors can cause big rig collisions such as: